Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Methods

 The NISQ computers which are used in this comparison are detailed in Table \ref{table:hardware_summary}; the clear difference between the D-Wave quantum annealers and \texttt{ibm\_washington} is the number of qubits that are available.
 The additional qubits available on the quantum annealers will allow us to embed multiple problem instances onto the chips.
 The current IBMQ devices have a graph topology referred to as the heavy-hexagonal lattice \cite{PhysRevX.10.011022}.
 Therefore, for a direct QAOA and QA comparison we would want to be able to create QAOA circuits which match the logical heavy-hexagonal lattice and the quantum annealer graph topology of Pegasus.
 For this direct comparison we target D-Wave quantum annealers with Pegasus graph hardware \cite{zbinden2020embedding, dattani2019pegasus} connectivities.
 The two current D-Wave quantum annealers with Pegasus hardware graphs have chip id names \texttt{Advantage\_system6.1} and \texttt{Advantage\_system4.1}.
 The goal for this direct comparison is that ideally we want problems which can be instantiated on \emph{all} three of the devices in Table \ref{table:hardware_summary}.
 In particular, we want these implementations to not be unfairly costly in terms of implementation overhead.
 For example we do not want to introduce unnecessary qubit swapping in the QAOA circuit because that would introduce larger circuit depths which would introduce more decoherence in the computation.
 We also do not want to introduce unnecessary minor-embedding in the problems for quantum annealers.

 The other property of these problem instances that is of interest is an introduction of \emph{higher order terms}, specifically cubic $ZZZ$ interactions \cite{PhysRevA.61.012302} also referred to as multi-body interactions \cite{chancellor2017circuit}, in addition to random linear and quadratic terms.
 These higher order terms require both QAOA and QA to be handle these higher order variable interactions, which is an additional test on the capability of both algorithms.
 QAOA can naturally handle higher order terms \cite{9779809}.
-Implementing high order terms with QA requires introducing auxiliary variables in order to perform order reduction to get a problem structure that is comprised of only linear and quadratic terms, so that it can be implemented on the hardware, but whose optimal solutions match the optimal solutions of the original high order polynomial \cite{Hauke_2020, VALIANTE2021108102, 5444874, Pelofske_2022_tensor, jiang2018quantum}.
+Implementing high order terms with QA requires introducing auxiliary variables in order to perform order reduction to get a problem structure that is comprised of only linear and quadratic terms, so that it can be implemented on the hardware, but whose optimal solutions match the optimal solutions of the original high order polynomial (for the non-auxiliary variables) \cite{Hauke_2020, VALIANTE2021108102, 5444874, Pelofske_2022_tensor, jiang2018quantum}.

 Taking each of these characteristics into account, we create a class of random problems which follow the native device connectivities in Table \ref{table:hardware_summary}.
-The problem instances we will be considering are Ising problems defined on the hardware connectivity graph of the heavy hexagonal lattice of the device, which for these experiments will be \texttt{ibm\_washington}.
+The problem instances we will be considering are Ising models defined on the hardware connectivity graph of the heavy hexagonal lattice of the device, which for these experiments will be \texttt{ibm\_washington}.
+For a variable assignment vector $z = (z_0, \ldots, z_{n-1}) \in \{ +1,-1\}^n$, the random Ising model is defined as